highmobility/hmkit-swift/README.md

 We would love to accept your patches and contributions to this project.
 Before getting to work, please first discuss the changes that you wish to make with us via [GitHub Issues](https://github.com/highmobility/hmkit-swift/issues), [Spectrum](https://spectrum.chat/high-mobility/) or [Slack](https://slack.high-mobility.com/).

 To start developing HMKit, please run `git clone git@github.com:highmobility/hmkit-swift.git` and open the Xcode project (Xcode will handle the dependencies itself).
-Releases are done by tagged commits (as required by SPM, please read more [here](https://swift.org/getting-started/#using-the-package-manager) and [here](https://github.com/apple/swift-package-manager/tree/master/Documentation)).
+Releases are done by tagged commits (as required by SPM, please read more about it [here](https://swift.org/getting-started/#using-the-package-manager) and [here](https://github.com/apple/swift-package-manager/tree/master/Documentation)).

 See more in [CONTRIBUTING.md](https://github.com/highmobility/hmkit-swift/tree/master/CONTRIBUTING.md)

-## Licence
+## License

-This repository is using MIT licence.
-See more in [LICENCE](https://github.com/highmobility/hmkit-swift/blob/master/LICENSE)
+This repository is using MIT license.
+See more in [LICENSE](https://github.com/highmobility/hmkit-swift/blob/master/LICENSE)